cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 - `settings.templates.settings.num_steps`
 - `settings.templates.settings.steps`

-The reasons these settings are not supported are:
+These settings are not supported for the following reasons:

 - You can't disable templating in the stack manifests which are being processed by Atmos as `Go` templates